mrfdev/Boosters/README.md

 When you're sure you've done everything right, you're free to [open an issue](https://github.com/mrfloris/mcmmoevent/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D) and file a bug report.
 We do not guarantee a fix, but we will do our best.

 If you have a suggestion or feature request, feel free to [open a new discussion](https://github.com/mrfloris/mcmmoevent/discussions/new), and describe what you wish this plugin would include.
 We can at least read it and take it under consideration.

+## Wishlist

+At the moment this supports mcMMO XP Multiplier Rate Events, but I can imagine in the (near) future we could add support for Jobs-Reborn, PyroWelcomes, Discord, etc.

 ## Other contributions